 Gabbard crushed political veteran Mufi Hannemann in the August 2012 primary, receiving 54 percent of the vote while Hannemann received 34 percent.
 In the general election, she faced only token competition in Republican Kawika Crowley.
 She defeated him by a landslide, gaining 77 percent of the vote, to Crowley's 19 percent.

 Before Gabbard was elected to Congress, she represented District 6 on the Honolulu City Council, a post she held since January 2011.

 District 6 covers a portion of Makiki, Downtown Honolulu, Punchbowl, Liliha, Pauoa Valley, Nuuanu, Alewa Heights, Papakolea, Kalihi Valley and some of Kalihi.

-Gabbard was born in Leoaloa, American Samoa in 1981 but moved to Hawaii with her family when she was two years old.
+Gabbard was born in Leoaloa, American Samoa in 1981 but moved to Hawaii with her family when she was 2 years old.
 Settling in Wahiawa, the family maintained two small businesses, including Hawaiian Toffee Treasures.
-Her father, Mike Gabbard, has also gained a presence in local politics, serving on the Honolulu City Council between 2003 and 2005 and on the state senate for District 19 since 2006.
+Her father, Mike Gabbard, has also gained a presence in local politics, serving on the Honolulu City Council between 2003 and 2005 and on the state Senate for District 19 since 2006.

-At age 19, Gabbard co-founded Healthy Hawaii Coalition, a nonprofit aimed at protecting the environment and advocating individual and community health.
+At age 19, Tulsi Gabbard co-founded Healthy Hawaii Coalition, a nonprofit aimed at protecting the environment and advocating individual and community health.